Penn State Nittany Lions: Sports

+Baseball

+Penn State baseball currently plays their home games at 5,570-seat Medlar Field and have been coached by Mike Gambino since the 2024 season.
+Since joining the Big Ten, the Nittany Lions won the 1996 regular season title and advanced to the Big Ten Tournament championship game twice, most recently in 2024.

+Throughout its history, Penn State has played in 17 NCAA baseball tournaments, advancing to the College World Series five times (1952, 1957, 1959, 1963, 1973) and finishing as runners-up to California in 1957.
+Penn State's most recent College World Series appearance came in 1973, while its most recent NCAA tournament berth came in 2000, when the Nittany Lions won the Montclair Regional before falling in the Austin Super Regional.

 Basketball

 Men's basketball

 Penn State's men's basketball program reached the Final Four once in 1954, though the best postseason finish in recent years occurred in 2001 with a trip to the Sweet Sixteen of the NCAA tournament after a win over UNC in the round of 32.
 The most recent postseason championship for Penn State was the 2018 National Invitation Tournament on March 29, 2018.
 Penn State outscored Utah 82–66 to capture its second men's basketball national title in school history and its third postseason tournament title since winning the Atlantic-10 Tournament in 1991.
-The Nittany Lions lost in the first round of the 2011 NCAA tournament, the team's most recent postseason appearance.
+The Nittany Lions lost in the first round of the 2011 NCAA tournament and appeared in the 2023 NCAA tournament, falling to the Texas Longhorns in the second round.

 Notable alumni include: Frank Brickowski, John Amaechi, Calvin Booth, Mike Costello, Stanley Pringle, Geary Claxton, Jamelle Cornley, Lamar Stevens.
-Micah Shrewsberry is the current coach.
+Mike Rhodes is the current coach.

 Women's basketball

-The Lady Lions, the Penn State women's basketball team and the only athletic team not known as "Nittany Lions," have had more success than their male counterparts, often gaining berths into the women's NCAA tournament, reaching the Final Four once in 2000.
+The Lady Lions, the Penn State women's basketball team and the only athletic team not known as "Nittany Lions", have had more success than their male counterparts, often gaining berths into the women's NCAA tournament, reaching the Final Four once in 2000.
 The Lady Lions have reached the NCAA tournament more than any other Big Ten team with 25 appearances as of 2014.
 The Lady Lions have won 8 Big Ten Regular Season Championships and 2 Big Ten tournament Championships.
 The most recent postseason championship won by Penn State was the 1998 Women's National Invitation Tournament.
 Carolyn Kieger was in her second season as head coach of the Lady Lions in 2020–21.

+Boxing

+Penn State organized its boxing program in 1919 under the direction of Dick Harlow.
+He was succeeded by Leo Florian Hauck, who remained head coach until his death in 1950.
+His assistant, Ed Sulkowski, served as head coach until the program was dropped in 1954 due to lack of interest.
+Penn State won the first NCAA boxing tournament in 1932, which it also hosted.
+The Lions also won pre-NCAA national titles in 1924, 1927, 1929, and 1930, during the time of a boxing rivalry with Navy.